-Now that summer is gone, you might think there is not much to do in our capital.
-Especially the wet autumn and cold winter seem to be cruel in regards of weather and related leisure activities, and most people tend to do couch potatoing.
+Now that the winter is in full swing, you might think there is not much to do in our capital.
+Especially in regards of weather and related leisure activities, most people tend to do couch potatoing.
 There are loads of things you can do which will not only help you get through these times but which you will also surely enjoy and probably go on doing once the winter is over!
 Get an inspiration from our list of indoor activities :)

 Indoor wall climbing